Stardust (2007 film): Home media

 The film was released on both Region 1 DVD and HD DVD on 18 December 2007.
 The DVD was released in both Fullscreen and Widescreen aspect ratios.
 The HD DVD and DVD special features include a documentary entitled Good Omens: The Making of Stardust; deleted scenes from the film; the film's blooper reel; and the film's theatrical trailer.

 The film and special features on the HD DVD version are presented in 2.35:1 widescreen high definition 1080p and feature a Dolby Digital Plus 5.1 audio soundtrack.

-The film was released on Region A Blu-ray Disc (Canada and US) on 7 September 2010.
+The film was released on Region A Blu-ray Disc (Canada and the US) on 7 September 2010.

 Legacy

 Vaughn had ideas for Stardust 2 that would involve London in the 1960s, but the first film was not financially successful enough to justify a sequel.

 On the 10th Anniversary of the film's release Vanity Fair interviewed Charlie Cox, who is frequently recognized by fans for the role early in his career.
 Cox said that he was unsure why the film is so popular but noted that Vaughn wanted to make a film with broad appeal, while Goldman avoided extraneous detail and focused on the heart of the story.

 Vanity Fair noted that the film gets replayed frequently in syndication and describes it as "endlessly likable", with a great cast, special effects that are not too dated, and "the best adaptation of Gaiman's work, capturing his unique blend of darkness and whimsy perfectly."

 Vaughn was critical of the marketing of the film, saying it had been promoted as if it were Lord of the Rings when it had been much more influenced by The Princess Bride.
 He noted that although the film did not do well in cinemas, it became an "evergreen title" on DVD.